Why Do Axolotls Eat Each Other? 6 Reasons & What You Can Do About It!

 Once the meal has been digested, the predator will return to its tankmate as if nothing ever happened.
 This cycle can continue until there is only one axolotl remaining in the tank.

-While this may be their natural way of life, it is not something that should be taken lightly.
+While this may be their natural way of life, it should not be taken lightly.

 If you plan on keeping axolotls as pets, it is important to take the necessary precautions to avoid such a tragedy from occurring.